1. How will an assessment help?

-- Quick — a telephone assessment will be conducted within 2 working days, a face to face assessment will be conducted within 5 working days.
+- Quick — a telephone assessment will be conducted within two working days, a face to face assessment will be conducted within five working days.

 - Supportive — our assessment is not mandatory for your patients.
 The advice given by our health professionals complement your advice and reduce the need for repeated fit notes.

-If you refer a patient, a case manager will contact them within 2 working days of a referral and they will receive:
+If you refer a patient, a case manager will contact them within two working days of a referral and they will receive:

 - an assessment by a qualified health professional.